ApoB Test

 ApoB Blood Test has been reported to be a powerful indicator of Coronary Artery Disease (CAD).
 In some patients with CAD, APO B is elevated even in the presence of normal LDL cholesterol.
 Instead of non-HDL-C levels, ApoB levels may be used to check how well lipid treatment is working.
 Non-HDL-C is the total cholesterol concentration minus the amount of HDL.
 A healthcare practitioner may order both an lipoprotein a (associated with high-density lipoprotein (HDL), the "good" cholesterol) and an apo B to determine an apo B/apo A-I ratio.
 This ratio is sometimes used as an alternative to a total cholesterol/HDL ratio to evaluate risk for developing CVD.

-ApoB blood test is a strong sign of Coronary Artery Disease (CAD).
-In certain patients with CAD, APo B can be high even when LDL cholesterol is normal.
+The ApoB test is a strong sign of Coronary Artery Disease (CAD).
+In certain patients with CAD, APoB can be high even when LDL cholesterol is normal.
 Instead of checking non-HDL-C levels, doctors may look at ApoB levels to see if lipid treatment is working well.
 Non-HDL-C is the total cholesterol minus HDL, the "good" cholesterol.
 A doctor might ask for both lipoprotein A and Apo B to find the Apo B/Apo A-I ratio.
 This ratio can sometimes replace the total cholesterol/HDL ratio to assess the risk of developing CVD.

 The ApoB test is a strong sign of Coronary Artery Disease (CAD).
 In some people with CAD, ApoB levels can be high even when their LDL cholesterol is normal.
 Instead of looking at non-HDL-C levels, doctors may use ApoB levels to see how well lipid treatment is working.
 Non-HDL-C is the total cholesterol minus LDL cholesterol.
 A doctor might ask for both lipoprotein A (linked to HDL, the "good" cholesterol) and ApoB to find out the ApoB/Apo A-I ratio.
 This ratio can be a replacement for the total cholesterol/HDL ratio to check the risk of developing cardiovascular disease (CVD).
 Also, ApoB levels may show a better risk for heart disease than LDL-C levels.
-This makes the ApoB Test very important for keeping track of heart health.
+This makes the ApoB Test essential for keeping track of heart health.

-Demystifying the Apob Blood Test: Essential Guide
+Demystifying the Apob Lab Test: Essential Guide

 The Apolipoprotein B or ApoB Test is an important tool for checking Coronary Artery Disease (CAD).
 In some people with CAD, ApoB levels are high, even when their LDL cholesterol is normal.
 Instead of looking at non-HDL-C levels, doctors may use ApoB levels to see if lipid treatment is effective.
 Non-HDL-C is the total cholesterol minus the HDL amount.
 A doctor might order a test for lipoprotein A, which is linked to HDL, also known as "good" cholesterol.
 They may also test for ApoB to find the ApoB/Apo A-I ratio.
 This ratio is sometimes used instead of the total cholesterol/HDL ratio to check the risk for heart disease (CVD).